RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 The above setup creates a resource group and a service principle with `Contributor` access to that resource group.
-It also creates a service connection from Azure DevOps that uses the provisioned service principle which can be used in release pipelines.
+It also creates a service connection from Azure DevOps that uses the provisioned service principle that can then be used in release pipelines.

 If the script is run as follows: